Fiskars X11 378561-1002

 It’s a splitting maul designed for those who want a longer tool and enjoy working with a heavy head.

-You’ll not only be impressed by the weight of this maul but also by its design.
+You’ll not only be impressed by the weight of Mueller Axe Biber Classic but also by its design.

 You’ll like how powerful it is at every impact without getting stuck in the logs you’ll be working on.
 This ax has been forged by hand, and Muller promises a lifetime of good use with this model.